petermattia/SEI-growth-time-dependence/README.md

 This repository contains data and analysis for the manuscript "Rethinking the $t^{0.5}$ dependence of SEI growth" (in review).

-- `SEI time dependence.ipynb` contains all analysis and figure creation
+- `SEI time dependence.ipynb` contains all analysis and figure creation used in the manuscript
+- `SEI time dependence, F test CIs.ipynb` contains the same analysis but with profile-likelihood CIs instead of asymptotic approximate CIs (both yield similar results)
 - `/figures` contains all figures used in the manuscript
 - All other directories contain the figure from which data was extracted, as well as the extracted data.